klamma/ar-for-eu-book/_chapters/chapters/performance_profiling.md

 The framerate threshold which changes the colour of a rectangle is automatically adjusted to the recommendation of each target device.
 For instance, on the HoloLens the rectangles turn green if the framerate is above 60fps while on Android devices a framerate of 30fps suffices to get green rectangles.
 Underneath the line with rectangles, the memory consumption is displayed.
-"Used" show the current memory consumption, "Peak" the maximum amount memory that the application has used since the start and "Limit" shows the amount of memory that is available on the device.
+"Used" show the current memory consumption, "Peak" the maximum amount of memory that the application has used since the start and "Limit" shows the amount of memory that is available on the device.
 At the bottom of the window, a bar visualizes the memory usage with the same colours as the labels above.

 <figure>